 As the disease spread, schools and businesses closed.
 Telegraph and telephone service collapsed, garbage went uncollected, the mail piled up.
 Quarantines were imposed on schools, theaters, and even churches.
 Cities passed laws requiring people to wear cloths masks even though they offered little protection from the virus.
 Railroads would not accept passengers without a signed doctor’s certificate.
 Advertisements suggested drinking alcohol prevented infection, causing a run on booze.
 Funerals were limited to 15 minutes and a quick burial.
 Corpses piled up with a shortage of coffins and gravediggers.

 No one was left untouched by the pandemic.
 With one-fifth of the world infected, it was impossible to escape.
 Spain’s King Leopold died of the flu early on.
 Even US President Wilson caught it in 1919 while negotiating the Treaty of Versailles to end the World War 1.

 By the spring of 1919, the pandemic blessedly ground to a slow halt, as those that were infected but survived developed immunity.
-The global death toll sits officially 40 million but is believed to be as high as 100 MILLION including the Third World.
+The global death toll sits officially 40 million but is believed by the CDC to be as high as 100 MILLION including the Third World.
 With today’s jet airlines, such a disease could jump the globe in a matter of hours rather than months.
 A sobering thought when contemplating our world’s next great pandemic.